Execution of the Deal

 • Manage target management Q&A: scheduled calls, written question-and-answer threads, and on-site visits to operating facilities

-Final Bid Review With Buyer
+What Does the Final Bid Review With the Buyer Cover?

 The final bid review takes everything the buyer has learned in diligence and rolls it into the bid letter.